 |4 months||5 months||7 months||8 months||9 months||9 months|

 You must pay a deposit of DKK 2,000 before you can start your Danish tuition.
 You do not need to pay a deposit if you are an au pair.
-Your deposit is retained if you pass your module test within the given time frames.
+You will get your deposit back if you pass your module test within the given time frames.

 The time frames are: